UIearning-support

 What is the legal basis for this data processing?

-If you are following a course or class at Utrecht University while not being a student at Utrecht University, and this course or class is being given through the Ulearning platform, then the contract on the basis of which this course or class is being given to you will serve as the base of the data processing that will take place within the Ulearning platform.
+If you are following a course or class at Utrecht University while not being a student or employee at Utrecht University, and this course or class is being offered through the Ulearning platform, then the contract on the basis of which this course or class is being offered to you will serve as the legal basis for the processing of your personal data that will take place within the Ulearning platform.

 Public interest